Consumer Deals

-Digital TV explained
+Your Digital TV Options

 The common assumption is that this involves getting a satellite dish and a subscription to Sky.
 Certainly, Sky is a great proposition for those looking for the widest range of channels, but there are alternatives, including the subscription-free Freeview service.